 For some -- remembering that we all do differ in our preferences -- it either feels too sensitive, or just doesn't do much for them.
-While the female clitoris has more sensory nerve endings than any area of either the male of female genitals, some women find direct stimulation is just TOO direct for that to feel good, and others find that nerve endings or no, they prefer something else, or only like certain kinds of clitoral stimulation.
+While the clitoris has more sensory nerve endings than any area of any set of genitals, some women find direct stimulation is just TOO direct for that to feel good, and others find that nerve endings or no, they prefer something else, or only like certain kinds of clitoral stimulation.
 The same can be true with men and the prostate gland.
 Some guys are just squicked out by the fact that feces passes through the rectum and anus.
 Others may feel that it's a masculinity issue: that only women, "feminine" men, or a subservient partner has any kind of sex where something is put into their bodies, rather than being the one doing the entering or penetrating.
 (I probably don't need to tell you that around here, we tend to think that's a pretty disempowering way to think about sex and gender, no matter what someone is doing or who their partner is.)

 But for most who flee from the idea of sex and their bottoms in fear, it pretty much all boils down to homophobia.
 A good many men have the idea that enjoying anal play or prostate stimulation is about being gay -- or is some sort of magic button that can "turn you gay" -- and many men are homophobic, some staggeringly so.
 Hopefully, you can see the lack of logic in the idea that liking to have a sensory part of our bodies touched says anything about our sexual orientation.
 To give you another example, in case it's tough to see how this isn't about being gay from where you're sitting, plenty of heterosexual women don't enjoy vaginal intercourse very much, while plenty of lesbian women do.
 Does that mean those straight women aren't really straight, or those gay women aren't really gay?
 Nope: it just means that what kind of sexual stimulation we enjoy is about our unique bodies and what parts of them feel good -- no matter the gender of who is touching them -- not about what gender of partner we're attracted to.
 Same goes here.